-Ascend Leadership Academy's budget is based on an enrollment of 160 students for the first year, 320 students in the second year, 400 students in the third year, 480 students in the fourth year, and 560 in the fifth year, which is full enrollment.
+Ascend Leadership Academy's budget is based on an enrollment of 160 students for the first year, 320 students in the second year, 400 students in the third year, 480 students in the fourth year, and 560 in the fifth year which is full enrollment.
 The Board of ALA has researched its ability to reach full enrollment and believe we will meet these projections.
-One reason we believe we will meet these projections is due to the current demand for school choice options in the Durham Community.
+One reason we believe we will meet these projections is due to the demand for school choice options.